containers/podman/docs/source/markdown/podman.1.md

 **--syslog**

-output logging information to syslog as well as the console
+Output logging information to syslog as well as the console.

 On remote clients, logging is directed to the file ~/.config/containers/podman.log

+**--tmpdir**

+Path to the tmp directory, for libpod runtime content.

+NOTE --tmpdir is not used for the temporary storage of downloaded images.
+Use the environment variable `TMPDIR` to change the temporary storage location of downloaded container images.
+Podman defaults to use `/var/tmp`.

 **--version**, **-v**